Skip to content

 Explorations Expand Family Engagement

-Pre-K 4 SA believes that family engagement is one of the key elements to supporting the whole child.
+Pre-K 4 SA believes that family engagement is one of the key elements of high-quality education.
 We know that learning does not end when children walk out of our centers and that parent and guardian involvement translates to increased academic success for the child.
 Families attend these events with their children, giving them the chance to see their child’s educational opportunities outside of the classroom.
 The trips take place after school hours, giving our parents that work full time the chance to participate in the explorations.
 Parents can also meet and build relationships with their child’s classmate’s parents, strengthening the Pre-K 4 SA community.

 Fall Explorations